GitBolt/solana-bank-workshop/README.md

 We have first defined our `bank_account`, which is derived using our bank account seed constant and a thread id.
 The thread id here is the automation thread by Clockwork who's Id we're passing.

 Along with System program, we also need to pass Clock program for this to work.
-Hence we're using `clockwork_program` account as well.
+Hence, we're using `clockwork_program` account as well.

 At the bottom, we have our `thread` account and the thread accounts `thread_authority`, these are also mandatory accounts for our threads to work.